topo-gps/ios-manual/en/routes_plan.rst

 Opening route planner
 ~~~~~~~~~~~~~~~~~~~~~
 To open the route planner you have to open the :ref:`menu <sec-menu>` first.
-Then you press on the ’Plan’ button in the menu.
+Then you have to press on the ’Plan’ button in the menu.

 An example of an opened route planner is displayed below: